Under the Lantern

-Under the Lantern (German: Unter der Laterne) is a 1928 German silent film directed by Gerhard Lamprecht and starring Lissy Arna, Gerhard Dammann and Mathias Wieman.
-The film's art direction was by Otto Moldenhauer.
+Under the Lantern (German: Unter der Laterne) is a 1928 German silent drama film directed by Gerhard Lamprecht and starring Lissy Arna, Gerhard Dammann and Mathias Wieman.
+The film's sets were designed by the art director Otto Moldenhauer.

 Preservation status

 On 31 May 2014, the San Francisco Silent Film Festival presented a newly restored 35mm print from the Deutsche Kinemathek.